dspinellis/latex-advice/README.md

 field, it pays to write it using [LaTeX](https://www.latex-project.org/about/), especially if your work contains formulas, symbols, and heavy cross referencing.
-Here is my advice for doing so, collected over decades of writing [hundreds of papers and books](https://www.spinellis.gr/pubs/index.html), mostly using LaTeX.
+Here is advice for doing so, collected over decades of writing [hundreds of papers and books](https://www.spinellis.gr/pubs/index.html), mostly using LaTeX.
-Contributions via GitHub pull requests are always welcomed.
+Contributions via *GitHub* pull requests are always welcomed.

 ## Put the document under version control
 * Create a repository for your document and add to it all the document's source code.
-  This can live on GitHub if you plan to work with others or want to keep a copy on another server, or it can be a local Git repository you create with `git init`.
+  This can live on *GitHub* if you plan to work with others or want to keep a copy on another server, or it can be a local Git repository you create with `git init`.
 * Do not include in the repository generated files, such as